Guardians vs. Red Sox MLB Betting Odds, Trends & Prediction

 Fenway Park, Boston, MA

-As of this writing, our MLB Public Betting Page shows that 64% of bets are on the Red Sox’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 62% of bets are on the Red Sox moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Guardians vs. Red Sox MLB Betting Trends